cli99/flops-profiler/README.md

 The pytorch-profiler prints the model graph with the measured profile attached to each module, and shows how time, flops and parameters are spent in a PyTorch model and which modules or layers could be the bottleneck.
 It also outputs the names of the top k modules in terms of aggregated time, flops, and parameters at depth l with k and l specified by the user.

-The flops estimation is partly inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) with the major difference being that pytorch-profiler captures ```torch.nn.functional``` invoked in a module to estimate the flops, thus allowing customized modules in the module. pytorch-profiler also supports flops computation at module level (for RNNs).
+The flops estimation is partly inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) with the major difference being that pytorch-profiler captures ```torch.nn.functional``` invoked in a module to estimate the flops, thus allowing customized modules in the module (e.g. ```ParallelTransformerLayerworks, ParallelSelfAttention, RowParallelLinear, etc.``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)). pytorch-profiler also supports flops computation at module level (for RNNs).

 Below is an example output for LeNet5:
 <!-- ![](header.png) -->